The whole world is my family.

 Pope John XXIII

-Science has discovered that all life had its origins in the same cosmic explosion that occurred approximately 14 billion years ago.
-We are all related; we are all made of the same elements.
+Although the ancient traditions tell their story, science has discovered that all life had its origins in the same cosmic explosion that occurred approximately 14 billion years ago.
+We are all made of the same elements; we are all related.
 We are made from stardust and the whole world is our family.
 If we could expand our minds to really believe that, then the pain and joy, the deprivation and well-being, the danger and safety of all people would be as important to us as if they were occurring to the members of our immediate families.
-We would want to extend to all people the care, concern, and assistance we would extend to our relatives who might be in the same circumstances because we would see one another as kin and outreach and love might replace indifference or hatred.
-Then we could accept all cultures, all races, all recent expressions of family with respect.
-We could try to build a world of peace and sufficiency for all that would replace a world of conflict and need.
+We would want to extend to all people the care, concern, and assistance we would extend to our relatives who might be in the same circumstances.
+We would see one another as kin and outreach and love might replace indifference or hatred.
+Then we could accept all cultures, all races, all recent expressions of family with respect and trying to build a world of peace and sufficiency for all could replace conflict and need.

 That all may be one.